kagiko/vaultwarden-wiki/Fail2Ban-Setup.md

 As of release 1.5.0, bitwarden_rs supports logging to file.
-See [Logging](#logging) above for information on how to set this up.
+See [[Logging|logging]] for information on how to set this up.

 ## Logging Failed Login Attempts